Feller-AG/wiser-tutorial/doc/api_loads.md

 ## GET /api/loads

-This example demonstrates how to get all loads (lights & blinds) of your installation.
+This example demonstrates how to get all connected loads (lights & blinds) of your wiser-installation.

 **Request header:**